Yoga Teacher Training Insights

 The Single Biggest Compliance Risk — and How to Remove It

-When you use a curriculum that was built to the standard, you're not starting the documentation process from scratch — you're starting the application process.
+When you use a curriculum that was built to the current standard, you're not starting the documentation process from scratch — you're starting the application process.
 That's a meaningful difference when you're trying to get your school registered and your program launched.